 ILUS Provides an Update on Its Industrial and Emergency Response Subsidiaries

-/EIN News/ -- NEW YORK, NY, May 09, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – ILUS International Inc. (OTC: ILUS) is a Mergers and Acquisitions company focused on acquiring and growing companies in the public safety, industrial, defence and renewable sectors.
+NEW YORK, NY, May 09, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – ILUS International Inc. ILUS is a Mergers and Acquisitions company focused on acquiring and growing companies in the public safety, industrial, defence and renewable sectors.
 Having previously announced that its Industrial subsidiary, Quality Industrial Corp.
-(OTC: QIND), had appointed Exchange Listing LLC as Capital Market Advisor for its NYSE American listing, the company confirms that it has been making strong progress towards this listing in the late summer of 2023.
+QIND, had appointed Exchange Listing LLC as Capital Market Advisor for its NYSE American listing, the company confirms that it has been making strong progress towards this listing in the late summer of 2023.
 With the listing process of QIND underway, ILUS is now preparing its emergency response subsidiary, Emergency Response Technologies (ERT), for its own uplisting following its large acquisition currently in negotiation.

 Working closely with the Exchange Listing team, the ILUS and QIND management teams have made exceptional progress towards finalizing QIND's NYSE American listing application.
 Given that the process for QIND is running smoothly, ILUS is now focussed on ramping up ERT's progress with the objective of uplisting ERT to a major stock exchange along an agreed route at the end of 2023 or early 2024.